-At Kenmore Dental we provide the latest in dental implants and restorative dentistry technology.
+At Kenmore Dental Associates, PLLC we provide the latest in dental implants and restorative dentistry technology.
 Dental implants are artificial tooth roots that serve as anchors for replacement teeth.
 When a patient is missing one or more teeth, dental implants are the most permanent (and often the most comfortable) solution.
-Read on to learn more, but don't forget to visit our smile gallery to view some before-and-after photos of the dental implants.

-If you are interested in learning more about your tooth replacement options, especially dental implants, contact our Kenmore Dental office at 716-874-1826 to schedule your consultation with Dr. Burke today.
+If you are interested in learning more about dental implants, contact our office at 716-874-1826 to schedule your consultation with Dr. Burke or Dr. Becker today.